Estate Agent Fees Leeds 2026: Average 1.3% + VAT

 What you need to know

-Estate agent fees in Leeds average around 1.3% plus VAT for sole agency in 2026.
-On the average Leeds property price of £246,293, that means paying roughly £3,202 plus VAT.
-Fees are negotiable, and online agents offer fixed-fee alternatives from £500 to £1,500.
-Getting three quotes and understanding your contract terms can save you hundreds or even thousands of pounds.
+Estate agent fees in Leeds average around 1.3% plus VAT for sole agency in 2026 — roughly £3,842 including VAT on the average Leeds property price of £246,293.
+Fees vary by area, with agents in premium suburbs like Roundhay and Horsforth sometimes charging up to 1.6%.
+Online agents offer fixed-fee alternatives from £500 to £1,500.
+Getting three quotes and negotiating confidently can save you £500 to £1,500.

-3. Online agents offer fixed fees of £500 to £1,500, but may provide a more limited service than high street agents.
+- Online agents offer fixed fees of £500–£1,500 but provide less hands-on support than local high street agents.

 The average estate agent fee in Leeds in 2026 is approximately 1.3% plus VAT of the sale price for a sole agency agreement.
 With the average Leeds property price sitting at around £246,293 according to the latest ONS UK House Price Index data, that works out at roughly £3,202 plus VAT, or approximately £3,842 including VAT at 20%.